Menu

 • If there are any areas around your home where puddles form after it rains, address the conditions that are allowing this to happen.

-Step 2: Reduce harborage
+Step 2: Reduce Harborage

 Many ants come in close to homes because there is organic debris.
 Leaves, twigs, wood, and other natural items provide protection from the drying effects of the sun and trap moisture near the ground.
 Objects stored in your yard can do this as well.
 So it is important to: